-Deputy Designated Officer: Sales and Marketing Manager – Marianne King (01709 586600) has responsibility to support the Operations Director above including responsibility of working to identify learners at risk and support safeguarding.
+Deputy Designated Officer: Sales and Marketing Manager – Marianne King (01709 586600) or email firstname.lastname@example.org responsibility to support the Operations Director above including responsibility of working to identify learners at risk and support safeguarding.

 Advising and supporting our staff where learner(s) are not following our Code of Conduct eg behaviours or actions, who may have in their possession substances or weapons and ensure this is dealt with and reported to Designated Safeguarding Lead or Deputy Designated Officer.

 Prospect Training recognises that our sites may be the only, secure, stable environment for an ‘at risk’ learner’s life.
 Behaviours that learners may present could be challenging, defiant or withdrawn.
 We aim to identify learners ‘at risk’ through one or more of the following methods:-